 Inverse sampling is often performed when a certain characteristic is rare.
 For example, it is a good method for detecting differences between two different treatments for a rare disease; It avoids the problem of sparse data due to a disease’s rarity.
 According to Lavkras, Play-the-winner sampling is preferred for clinical trials because the sample with the poorer population will always be smaller than the sample with the “better” population.

 Advantages and Disadvantages

-In general, inverse sampling will give you more precise estimates than direct sampling, as long as the sample size n required to obtain n individuals is small compared the the population size N. However, as the sample size is unknown and could theoretically be infinite (in some cases), this technique can be costly, labor intensive, and time consuming.
+In general, inverse sampling will give you more precise estimates than direct sampling (Scheaffer et. al, 2011), as long as the sample size n required to obtain n individuals is small compared to the population size N. However, as the sample size is unknown and could theoretically be infinite (in some cases), this technique can be costly, labor-intensive, and time consuming.
 Compared to random sampling estimated variances are usually much larger.

 Paul J. Lavrakas.
 Encyclopedia of Survey Research Methods.